Deftaudio/DDD1_DDD5_custom_PCM_card/README.md

 * Based on PicoROM open-source project, the Deftaudio PCM Custom Card is highly modifiable for developers and power users who want to customize behavior, storage layouts, or even firmware.
 * PCM conversion scripts are highly modifiable and tweakable.
 Based on previous work of R-Massive and shared back with a community.
-* Fully Github documented, DIY community is welcomed.
+* DIY community is welcomed.

 # Documentation
 See in Documentation directory and refer to the video tutorial: https://youtu.be/BM5A2fx6TgM